Arrata-TTRPG/Arrata-TTRPG/draft/Arrata-Guide/Typst Implementation/sections/dice.typ

 When using and discussing quantities of dice, often the term Dice Notation may be used.
 This refers to a system that helps define two things about the dice being rolled:

-- How many dice are to be rolled, represented as Y.
+- How many dice are to be rolled, represented as $Y$.
-- How many sides the dice being rolled have; represented as X.
+- How many sides the dice being rolled have; represented as $X$.

-This is composed with a D in between, which stands for dice, in the form Y D X, although I prefer and will use a lowercase d for the rest of this book.
-Individual dice are often written without the Y value as d X.
+This is composed with a D in between, which stands for dice, in the form $Y D X$, although I prefer and will use a lowercase d for the rest of this book.
+Individual dice are often written without the $Y$ value as $d X$.

 #slantedColorbox(
   title: "Dice Notation Examples",